-In CHF millions, BCV Group, at 31 December 2019, CR1
+In CHF millions, BCV Group, at 31 December 2020, CR1

 а b С d

 Gross carryin g value of

 Defaulted exposure Non- defaulted exposure Provisions and impairments Net value

-1 Loans (excl. debt securities) 266 42,032 90 42,209
+1 Loans (excl. debt securities) 246 46,451 124 46,573

-2 Debt securities - 3,726 - 3,726
+2 Debt securities - 3,997 - 3,997

-3 Off-balance-sheet exposure 8 6,368 3 6,373
+3 Off-balance-sheet exposure 15 7,317 14 7,318

-4 Total 274 52,126 93 52,307
+4 Total 261 57,765 138 57,888

-Defaulted loans amounted to CHF 274m at 31 December 2019 and accounted for 0.5% of total exposure.
-A provision of CHF 88m was recognized for these loans; this represents an average provisioning rate of 32%, reflecting the high quality of the collateral provided on these loans.
+Impaired or defaulted loans amounted to CHF 261m at 31 December 2020 and accounted for 0.45% of total exposure.
+A provision of CHF 94m was recognized for these loans; this represents an average provisioning rate of 36%, reflecting the high quality of the collateral provided on these loans.
 Provisions are determined individually for each defaulted loan, taking into account the liquidation value of collateral and the characteristics of the counterparty.

-Provisions for latent risks cover high-risk loans to counterparties "reputed to be in financial difficulty" (CHF 5.4m at 31 December 2019), together with country risk (zero at 31 December 2019).
-Provisions for country risk cover non-defaulted exposure in countries where the financial or settlement risk rating is below a given threshold.
+Non-impaired loans amounted to CHF 57.765bn.
+Provisions for inherent credit risks on those loans stood at CHF 44m.
+The provisions were calculated based on the 12-month expected loss for loans relating to B1 to B5 counterparties (CHF 35m at 31 December 2020) and on the expected loss at maturity for high-risk loans to counterparties "reputed to be in financial difficulty" (CHF 8m at 31 December 2020).
+Provisions for country risk (zero at 31 December 2020) cover non-defaulted exposure in countries where the financial or settlement risk rating is below a given threshold.

 Table 11.
-Changes in the stock of defaulted loans and debt securities In CHF millions, BCV Group, CR2 а Defaulted loans 1 Defaulted loans and debt securities at end of previous reporting period 315 2 Loans and debt securities that have defaulted since the last reporting period 43 3 Amounts returned to non-defaulted status 66 4 Amounts written down or written off 7 5 Other changes -11 6 Defaulted loans and debt securities at end of reporting period 274
+Changes in the stock of defaulted loans and debt securities In CHF millions, BCV Group, CR2

+Defaulted loans

+1 Defaulted loans and debt securities at end of previous reporting period

+2 Loans and debt securities that have defaulted since the last reporting period

+3 Amounts returned to non-defaulted status

+4 Amounts written down or written off

+5 Other changes

+6 Defaulted loans and debt securities at end of reporting period

-Defaulted exposure decreased CHF 41m over the period.
+Defaulted exposure fell CHF 58m over the period, mainly due to the repayment or write-off of loans relating to corporate counterparties.
 86% of defaulted loans relate to counterparties that went into default in or after 2014.